 Build, Design, and Test

-The most fun comes from building and testing the rafts.
+The most fun comes from building and testing the cranberry rafts.
 What shape works the best?
-How will you keep your load from falling in the water? etc.
+How will you keep your load from falling in the water? etc. We think it would be a fun activity to do at Thanksgiving with your extended family to show them just how fun and educational homeschooling can be!

 Once the rafts are tested, allow for some time to tweak and improve designs and try again.
 Kids love working on problems like this!
 You might want to engage in some friendly competition with them, or you could allow siblings (or friends, or students who participate in your co-op, etc.) to have a fun contest.